miketimer/nso-autom/README.md

 AUTOM - Automatic Unit Testing Orchestration Module for Cisco Network Services Orchestrator (NSO)

 ## The AUTOM package is built for NSO and must be loaded in your local NSO server
-Initial build is in NSO 6.4.1 but it will run in any NSO 5.2.x or newer.
+Initial build is built in NSO v6.4.1 but it will run in any NSO v5.2.3 or newer.

 # AUTOM or Automatic Testing Ochestration Module
 AUTOM is a action package for NSO, the actions available are: